FlameyosSnowy/FlameyosSnowy/README.md

 - 🇪🇬 I am a native egyptian!

 ### About more of me
-- ⛏️ I am a great builder and pvper!
+- ⛏️ I am a great builder in minecraft!
 - 🇵🇸 I support palestine :D
 - dho.